sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

-each measure used to cluster the components (e.g., the mean or centroid of the cluster component ERSPs, ERPs, ITCs, power spectra, etc. for each *STUDY* condition), plus measures not employed in clustering but available for plotting in the interactive cluster visualization andediting function, [pop_clustedit.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_clustedit.m).
+each measure used to cluster the components (e.g., the mean or centroid of the cluster component ERSPs, ERPs, ITCs, power spectra, etc. for each *STUDY* condition), plus measures not employed in clustering but available for plotting in the interactive cluster visualization and editing function, [pop_clustedit.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_clustedit.m).

 The *cluster.algorithm* sub-field holds the clustering algorithm chosen (for example *kmeans*) and the input parameters that were used in clustering the pre-clustering data.

-The *cluster.parent* and *cluster.child* sub-fields are used in hierarchical clustering (see [component clustering](/tutorial/10_Group_analysis/component_clustering_tools.html) section of the tutorial).
+The *cluster.parent* and *cluster.child* sub-fields are used in hierarchical clustering (see [component clustering](/tutorials/10_Group_analysis/component_clustering_tools.html) section of the tutorial).

 The *cluster.child* sub-field contains indices of any clusters that were created by clustering on components from this cluster (possibly,